-The Big Country & Texoma catchment area is comprised of 30 counties covering a large rural area with historical capacity challenges.
+2INgage has contracted with DFPS for services to children in foster care since FY19.
+Beginning in FY20 Q4, 2Ingage transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in the Big Country & Texoma catchment area.
+This area is comprised of 30 counties covering a large rural area with historical capacity challenges.
 The average performance for fiscal years 2017 and 2018, the two years prior to Stage I implementation, is used as the historical average for comparison.